 But did you know that giving birth can also result in neurological problems?

 If you’re having difficulty lifting the front part of your foot and toes, you may be suffering from drop foot due to nerve damage.
 Postpartum drop foot, caused by neurological injuries, has been associated with traumatic vaginal birth and difficult forceps deliveries.

 Neuropathies during pregnancy and postpartum are common due to compression around pregnancy and childbirth.
-In some cases, nerve damage after pregnancy can lead to a drop foot, which though a symptom, can be debilitating.
+In some cases, our Arizona podiatrist says, nerve damage after pregnancy can lead to a drop foot, which though a symptom, can be debilitating.

 This post will take a deep look at drop foot during and after pregnancy, including its causes, symptoms, and treatment options.